Wednesday, August 28, 2024

 In a series of conversations Fred and I had talked ourselves into believing the fun-loving baby boomers in the Fan District needed a place to enjoy cold beer, hot food, live music and a psychedelic light show.
 That, together with the edgy spectacle of go-go girls on stage -- dancing topless.
 At this time, such "dancing" was going on in Roanoke.
 But it had yet to make its way to Richmond.

 And, speaking of booming babies, at this time my wife, Valerie, was six months pregnant.
 Fred’s wife, Mary Ann, was seven months along.
-So while Fred and I were brimming over with youthful confidence that the new scheme for the restaurant would pay off, in truth, it was under pressure to do so right away.
+So while Fred and I were brimming over with youthful confidence that the new scheme for the restaurant would pay off, with our responsibilities, it was under pressure to do so right away.

 With the help of a few friends it took a couple of weeks to paint the walls of the interior flat black, build the stage for the dancers and assemble the light show apparatus.
 We also painted the front window panes that faced Broad Street in Dayglo colors illuminated by black lights.
 While I did most of the window painting, a handful of volunteers also painted a few of the panels.